Multiquark clustering in neutron-star matter from color-spin molecular dynamics

 \section{Abstract}

 We study the equation of state of neutron-star matter with color-spin molecular dynamics.
 The calculation includes the internal color and spin degrees of freedom and their time evolution.
-The matter composition, including strangeness under beta equilibrium, is determined by energy minimization.
+The matter composition, including strangeness under $\beta$ equilibrium, is determined by energy minimization.
 We find two main trends.
-First, within the present CSMD framework and under the adopted clustering criterion along the stable neutron-star branch, isolated quark-like configurations do not appear; instead, color-magnetic interactions favor the self-consistent formation of multi-quark clusters.
+First, within the present color-spin molecular dynamics framework and under the adopted clustering criterion along the stable neutron-star branch, isolated quarklike configurations do not appear; instead, color-magnetic interactions favor the self-consistent formation of multiquark clusters.
 Within the same criterion, the cluster-size distribution is concentrated at quark numbers that are multiples of three, corresponding to integer baryon numbers.
-Second, the interaction between strange and light quarks has a strong impact on neutron-star radii.
-This suggests that future radius measurements may help constrain flavor-sector interactions, including those involving strangeness.
+Second, relative to the conventional no-$K^*$ baseline, the interaction between strange and light quarks has a strong impact on neutron-star radii.
+This suggests that future radius measurements, together with phenomenological information on the strangeness-onset density, may help constrain flavor-sector interactions involving strangeness.